tony-aw/tinycodet/README.md

 mtcars$mpg[mtcars$cyl>6] %<>% raise_to_power(2)
 ```

-This is better, but still not truly tidy.
+This is better, but still not truly tiny.

 This R package solves the above laid-out problem by implementing
 in-place modifying mathematical arithmetic for all mathematical